 It restore our sense of purpose on our team.
 And it’s that ritual of praising others that keeps the momentum going.

 On the other hand, if peers tends to gloss over victories and fail to acknowledge others, people will feel a lack of respect.
 This is a study conducted by Office Team, 66% of employees said they would resign if they felt unappreciated.
 And with millennials about 76% responded in unison.

 You can’t have a healthy work environment without feedback.
 To keep the momentum of team collaboration, people need to feel comfortable to interact with others, share ideas, and make suggestions.

-Whether it’s establishing weekly feedback sessions, asking for peer feedback after meetings, or encouraging people during presentations for their input — integrate feedback as much as possible.
+Whether it’s establishing weekly feedback sessions, asking for peer feedback after meetings, encouraging people during presentations for their input, or using a team collaboration tool — integrate feedback as much as possible.
 The idea can be scary, but when you take the first step in utilizing a collaborative leadership style, it will only help you foster a healthy team.

 We cannot emphasize this enough, step away from your desk!
 Fostering a collaborative environment doesn't happen over Zoom or in the office.
 It flourish in and outside of the work sphere.

 One of the most important strategies of all is to get your team out of the office.
 Don’t just ask your teammates to lunch or pop by for happy hour once in awhile.
 Try organizing team-building activities, game nights, or any other activity that helps you all decompress from work.